History of medicine: European Age of Enlightenment

 During the Age of Enlightenment, the 18th century, science was held in high esteem and physicians upgraded their social status by becoming more scientific.
 The health field was crowded with self-trained barber-surgeons, apothecaries, midwives, drug peddlers, and charlatans.

 Across Europe medical schools relied primarily on lectures and readings.
 The final year student would have limited clinical experience by trailing the professor through the wards.
 Laboratory work was uncommon, and dissections were rarely done because of legal restrictions on cadavers.
-Most schools were small, and only Edinburgh, Scotland, with 11,000 alumni, produced large numbers of graduates.
+Most schools were small, and only Edinburgh Medical School, Scotland, with 11,000 alumni, produced large numbers of graduates.

 Places

 Spain and the Spanish Empire

 In the Spanish Empire, the viceregal capital of Mexico City was a site of medical training for physicians and the creation of hospitals.
 Epidemic disease had decimated indigenous populations starting with the early sixteenth-century Spanish conquest of the Aztec empire, when a black auxiliary in the armed forces of conqueror Hernán Cortés, with an active case of smallpox, set off a virgin land epidemic among indigenous peoples, Spanish allies and enemies alike.
 Aztec emperor Cuitlahuac died of smallpox.
 Disease was a significant factor in the Spanish conquest elsewhere as well.

 Medical education instituted at the Royal and Pontifical University of Mexico chiefly served the needs of urban elites.
 Male and female curanderos or lay practitioners, attended to the ills of the popular classes.
-The Spanish crown began regulating the medical profession just a few years after the conquest, setting up the Royal Tribunal of the Protomedicato, a board for licensing medical personnel in 1527.
+The Spanish crown began regulating the medical profession just a few years after the conquest, setting up the Royal Tribunal of the Protomedicata, a board for licensing medical personnel in 1527.
 Licensing became more systematic after 1646 with physicians, druggists, surgeons, and bleeders requiring a license before they could publicly practice.
 Crown regulation of medical practice became more general in the Spanish empire.

 Elites and the popular classes alike called on divine intervention in personal and society-wide health crises, such as the epidemic of 1737.
 The intervention of the Virgin of Guadalupe was depicted in a scene of dead and dying Indians, with elites on their knees praying for her aid.
 In the late eighteenth century, the crown began implementing secularizing policies on the Iberian peninsula and its overseas empire to control disease more systematically and scientifically.